 Got a Crazy Dog?
 2 Things You Should Do That You Probably Never Thought Of

 Whatever we call it, what do we do about it?
 The usual advice from well meaning friends, strangers and TV shows is exercise.
 Exercise, exercise, exercise.
-And they are right – to a point.
-But exercise is only part of the puzzle.
+And they’re sort of right – to a point.
+Exercise is only one piece of the puzzle.
 The solution requires more than that, including these two “tricks” that don’t get talked about as much but that are just as important.

 Reward your dog for doing nothing